yassinwallace/rentable_data_model/V1.5/Modules/Documentation/Ai/06_ai_context_relationships.md

 3. If unresolved, the incident may escalate to a dispute (Order Management)
 4. Deposit claims may be processed based on dispute outcomes (Order Management)
 5. Supporting documents are attached throughout the process (Document Management)

+### Billing and Payout Flow
+1. An order is confirmed (Order Management)
+2. A rental invoice is generated for the renter (Order Management)
+3. When the order is completed, a platform fee invoice is generated for the owner (Order Management)
+4. Payout is calculated by deducting platform fees from the rental amount (Order Management)
+5. Financial records are maintained for accounting and reconciliation purposes

 ## [CONTEXT] File Naming Convention